GaryXiongxiong/JavaLearning/README.md

 # JAVA starter projects

+## 10th April updating:

+### Practice use of packaged class:

+1. Integer
+1. Boolean
+1. Byte
+1. Character
+1. Double
+1. Their father abstract class Number

+### Fix issues of equals() in Class of Birds

 ## 9th April updating:

 ### Practice of basic Object and Class:

 1. Declaring a Class;
 1. Create a Object;
 1. Declaring members;